For any queries you can reach us at infovistarindia@gmail.com / WhatsApp us: +919158876092

 • Composite data:

 It is a composition of several atomic data and it can be further divided into atomic data.
 For example, the Date of birth (05/07/1995) can be separated into three atomic values.
-The first one gives the day of the month, the second one gives the month and the last one is the year.
+The first one gives the day of the month, the second one gives the month and the last is the year.

 Data Types